rokobo/Big-Data-Specialization/README.md

     | 1 | 2229 | iphone | 11.60 |
     | 2 | 12 | iphone | 13.07 |
     | 3 | 471 | iphone | 14.50 |

+### Recommendations from Splunk

+- **Create** more items like item 0, 2 and 5, which seem to be of interest to the players.
+- **Increase** the price of item 0 and 2, which has interest, but low revenue.
+- **Investigate** the reason as to why item 1 has little interest from the players and adjust as needed.

 ## Classification model in Knime for big spenders